Get E-Book

 while (expensiveWork(msg)) break;

-Another common receive failure is handler allocation pressure.
+Handler allocation pressure can cause the same kind of loss.
 A high-rate UDP listener that allocates objects per packet, parses JSON per packet, and writes logs per packet can fall behind even when the network rate looks modest.
 The kernel drops datagrams before JavaScript sees them, so application-level counters undercount attempted traffic.
-Compare sender-side counts, receiver-side counts, and host-level UDP drop counters when the platform exposes them.
+Compare sender counts, receiver counts, and host-level UDP drop counters when the platform exposes them.

 The Node process can also lose messages during startup and shutdown.
 A sender can transmit before the receiver has completed bind.
-The receiver has no socket state yet, so the datagram has no application endpoint.
+At that point, the process has no socket endpoint for the datagram.
 During shutdown, closing the socket releases the port while senders may still be sending.
-UDP gives no close handshake to coordinate that transition.
+UDP has no close handshake to coordinate that transition.

-ICMP errors form the third split.
+ICMP errors deserve their own check.
 With unconnected UDP, many platforms deliver ICMP Port Unreachable in ways Node may not associate with a specific socket operation.
 With connected UDP, the kernel has a peer tuple attached to the socket, so it has a better place to report the error.
-Even then, firewall and platform behavior decide what arrives.

 const socket = dgram.createSocket('udp4');